Frequently Asked Questions

 Why do we need a national carcinogen surveillance program?

-The World Health Organization estimates that up to 19% of all cancers result from workplace or environmental exposures and account for 1.3 million deaths annually around the world.
+The World Health Organization estimates 3-8% of all cancers result from workplace or environmental exposures.
 The National Collaborating Centre for Environmental Health reports that preliminary estimates suggest that annual health care costs in Canada associated with occupational and environmental cancers range between $3.6 to 9.1 billion (Boyd et al. Environmental Research, Volume 106, Issue 2, February 2008, Pages 240–249).

 One way to prevent cancers associated with occupational or environmental exposures – and to minimize their societal and economic costs – is to reduce or eliminate exposures.
 CAREX Canada identifies which carcinogens occur in Canada, where exposures are occurring, who is exposed, what are the routes of exposure, and where possible, how much people are exposed to.
 This information helps to target and prioritize different exposure scenarios for exposure reduction.